Elon Musk tweets meme comparing Canada’s Trudeau to Hitler

 Rage at Trudeau for ending trucker protest intensifies

-Tesla and SpaceX founder Elon Musk shared a meme comparing Canadian Prime Minister Justin Trudeau to the Nazi leader Adolf Hitler on Thursday.
+Tesla and SpaceX founder Elon Musk shared a meme comparing Canadian Prime Minister Justin Trudeau to Nazi leader Adolf Hitler on Thursday.

 Mr Musk shared an image of the former German dictator overlaid with text that read, “stop comparing me to Justin Trudeau.
-I had a budget.”
+I had a budget”.

 The image was shared by the CEO in response to an article from cryptocurrency news site CoinDesk detailing Mr Trudeau’s order sanctioning crypto wallets associated with the trucker protests that have ensnared Canada’s economy as well as the capital city of Ottawa.